Avatar

 1 in 87

-In 2023 in NSW your chances of becoming a victim of a violent crime is 1 in 87
+In 2025 in Australia your chances of becoming a victim of a violent crime is 1 in 87

 Chances of becoming a victim of a Property crime